-Tell us a little about who took part in this conversation.
+Tell us about the people who took part in the conversation

 - a) How would you describe the identity of the group?
 It might be a family unit, a group with a common interest or a common characteristic (such as age, cultural group), or the type of group or club (such as sporting club or Probus group). - b) How many people took part?